researchat/notes/epi07/shownotes.md

 - In the golden age of molecular biology (Soh)
 - The 3 letters word (Soh)
 - The impossible hypothesis (Soh)
+- I think one of the things about creativity is not to be afraid of saying the wrong thing. (coela)
+- Innovation comes only from an assault on the unknown. (coela)